revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 Abstraction is an important concept of object-oriented programming that allows us to hide unnecessary details and only show the needed information.

-A practical example of abstraction can be motorbike brakes.
-We know what brake does.
-When we apply the brake, the motorbike will stop.
-However, the working of the brake is kept hidden from us.
+A practical example of abstraction can be motorbike brakes.We know what brake does.When we apply the brake, the motorbike will stop.However, the working of the brake is kept hidden from us.

 The major advantage of hiding the working of the brake is that now the manufacturer can implement brake differently for different motorbikes, however, what brake does will be the same.

 **Abstraction lets you focus on what the object does instead of how it does it.**

-There are two ways to achieve abstraction in java
-1. Abstract class (0 to 100% abstraction)
+There are two ways to achieve abstraction in java 1.Abstract class (0 to 100% abstraction)
-2. Interface (100% abstraction)
+2.Interface (100% abstraction)

 </blockquote>
 </details>

 ---

-11. What is inheritance? (or) Brief us on inheritance
+11.What is inheritance? (or) Brief us on inheritance

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)